sezginakgul/recipe-app/README.md

 ## Overview

 ### Description
 This project aims to view recipes and content using the Edamam Recipe Search Api.
 There is a search feature according to the entered word.The application is started with the login page.
 The login page background is  using a random image.
-On the login page, mail and password are stored in localstorage by default.
+On the login page, e-mail and password are stored in localstorage by default.
 It checks the password from localstorage with the e-mail entered, if it is correct, it redirects to the home page, and if it is wrong, it gives an alert.
 This project uses "<i>styled-components</i>".